Last Updated on September 28, 2022

 Marie Selby Botanical Gardens, Sarasota

 Tucked away in 15 acres of lush subtropical foliage on Sarasota Bay, the Marie Selby Botanical Gardens complex is one of the world’s most prestigious botanical centers.

-It was founded in 1971 as the first and only botanical garden in the world focused solely on the study and display of epiphytes (plants that grow on other plants rather than in soil), which include most orchid species.
+It was founded in 1971 as the first and only botanical garden in the world focused solely on the study and display of epiphytes (plants that grow on other plants rather than in soil).
+It includes most orchid species.
 No question, this place is an orchid lover’s delight.

 The garden was once the home of oilman William Selby and his wife Marie, who left the property to the city of Sarasota when she passed away in 1971.
 Beyond the colorful profusion of orchids, the garden offers a collection of bromeliads from pineapples to Spanish moss.
 It also has an amazing collection of palm trees from around the world and a mangrove walkway bordering the bay.